spicyjack/public/notes/git.md

     git cat-file -p <commit ID>

 ### Rebasing changes ###
-Pull the code down to your local machine, switch to the branch that you want to rebase, and issue the following command:
+Update all of the branches on your local machine, switch to the branch that you want to rebase, and issue the following command:

     git rebase <branch to rebase from>